Rangi42/polishedcrystal/README.md

    * Politoed has 80 (+10) Speed to match its total with Poliwrath
    * Lugia and Ho-Oh know their signature moves when encountered at level 60
    * Rematch the Elite Four
+   * Battle Yellow from the Pokémon Adventures manga in Yellow Forest
    * New default player names
    * Goldenrod Game Corner offers Clefairy as a prize
    * Prof. Oak asks for the player's gender and name together